-HVAC System Types will often vary between the Proposed Design and the Baseline Design models.
+HVAC system types will often vary between the Proposed Design and the Baseline Design models.
 The Proposed Design HVAC system type, quantities, capacities and efficiencies should reflect the actual design parameters except in cases where either a heating system or a cooling system has not been specified.
-Core and shell buildings that have not specified an HVAC system must follow the ASHRAE Std.
-90.1 method for modeling an HVAC system.
-The system characteristics shall be identical to the system modeled in the Baseline Design.

 If a heating system but no cooling system has been specified, the Proposed Design must include a cooling system modeled identically to the Baseline Design cooling system.
-If a cooling system, but no heating system has been specified, the Proposed Design must include a heating system modeled identically to the Baseline Design heating system.
+If a cooling system, but no heating has been specified, the Proposed Design must include a heating system modeled identically to the Baseline Design heating system.
 For areas of the project without heating or cooling systems (such as parking garages), there is no need to model heating or cooling systems in either the Proposed or Baseline Designs.